 “I was only 27 when he passed.
-I wish I had more time with him,” she said.
+I wish I had more time with him,” she says.
 “This was before I became a nurse.
 I truly believe that this is what led me to cardiology and this is where I’m supposed to be.”

-Brigid is now a Registered Nurse who works directly with Anjan Gupta, MD, an Interventional Cardiologist at UH Portage Medical Center.
+Brigid is now a registered nurse who works directly with Anjan Gupta, MD, an interventional cardiologist at UH Portage Medical Center.

 “It means the world to me to care for patients every day and to make a difference.
-Because of my own experience, I always try to treat every patient the way I would want myself or my family member to be treated,” she said.
+Because of my own experience, I always try to treat every patient the way I would want myself or my family member to be treated,” she says.